MEET OUR 2022 SUMMER COACHES!

 Our incredibly knowledgeable and passionate coaching staff has represented all levels of collegiate, club, and high school volleyball.
 In past years, this list has included coaches from NCAA Divisions I, II, and III from such conferences as the NESCAC, NEWMAC, Little East, CAA, CCC, UAA, NE-10, America East, Patriot League, and the Ivy League.
-This summer, we welcome coaches from the CC, MAC, ODAC, SUNYAC, A10, MAAC, and the NAIA conference WHAC!
+This past summer, we welcomed coaches from the CC, MAC, ODAC, SUNYAC, A10, MAAC, MIAA, CCIW, Atlantic 10, Empire 8, and the NAIA conference WHAC!

-This summer will be no exception as many of our previous coaches have returned along with a few wonderful new additions.
-Please check out the list of our great staff members, their institutions as well as their complete and impressive bios.
-As additional coaches confirm, we will add them to this list.
-In addition to this wonderful group below, multiple current and former college players will assist us in our efforts to provide the best experience for all.
-We are honored that so many of them come back to work with us during the spring and summer as they are the ultimate keys to our success in running some of the best technical clinics in New England!
+This 2023 summer will be no exception as many of our previous coaches will return along with a few wonderful new additions.
+Please check out the 2022 list of our great staff members below, their institutions as well as their complete and impressive bios.
+As more coaches are confirmed for the summer of 2023, we will update this list.
+In addition to this wonderful group below, multiple current and former college players have assisted us in our efforts to provide the best experience for all.
+We are honored that so many of them will come back to work with us during the spring and summer as they are the ultimate keys to our success in running some of the best technical clinics in New England!
 On behalf of all of the aspiring and talented players who come through our courts in the JumboDome, we are grateful for their time and effort.

-Final Staffing Note: Due to the fact that we run nine different clinics, we truly appreciate the help of our peers and their players over a stretched-out period of time.
-Our 2021 staff is coming together quickly as so many are ready to get back on the court.
-If they are listed below, it means they are confirmed to coach at least one clinic and sometimes as many as seven, and every option in between!
-The clinic director will lecture/coach at every summer session.
+Final Staffing Note: Due to the fact that we run 11 different clinics, we truly appreciate the help of our peers and their players over a stretched-out period of time.
+Our 2023 staff will come together quickly as so many are ready to get back on the court.
+If they are listed below, it means they were confirmed to coach at least one clinic and sometimes as many as six, and every option in between!
+The clinic directors will lecture/coach at every summer session.
 However, the rest of the staff will vary by clinic throughout July based on their summer schedules.
-If there is a particular coach with whom you are interested in working, please e-mail us so that we can let you know the exact dates a specific coach has committed to. ***Please keep in mind that due to strict COVID cohort protocols, WE CAN NOT GUARANTEE THAT EVERY PLAYER WILL GET TO WORK WITH EVERY COACH at this time.
-We will adjust later this summer should the Federal and State COVID protocols/guidance change.
+Once the 2023 JVBC Staff is announced, if there is a particular coach with whom you are interested in working, please e-mail us so that we can let you know the exact dates a specific coach has committed to. *Please keep in mind that WE CAN NOT GUARANTEE THAT EVERY PLAYER WILL GET TO WORK WITH EVERY COACH, but our clinics are small in nature so it is very likely you will meet all of our staff members at some point.
 We appreciate your understanding in advance.

 Tufts University Head Coach, Cora Thompson, has enthusiastically guided the Jumbos to their current place among the region and country’s best.
-Since her first season in 2002, Tufts has compiled an outstanding 394-132 record for a .749 winning percentage.
-Also in that span, the Jumbos have posted a 136-34 record (for a .800 winning percentage) in the New England Small College Athletic Conference (NESCAC) regular season play, have competed in the conference playoffs 18 straight seasons, have earned 9 NCAA Tournament berths (including three "Sweet 16" & two "Elite 8" Appearances) in the last 13 years, and have been ranked the #1 Division III team in New England during five of the last nine seasons finishing as high as 13th in the country out of 400+ teams overall.
+Since her first season in 2002, Tufts has compiled an outstanding 438-144 record for a .753 winning percentage.
+Also in that span, the Jumbos have posted a 153-37 record (for a .805 winning percentage) in the New England Small College Athletic Conference (NESCAC) regular season play, have competed in the conference playoffs 20 straight seasons, have earned 11 NCAA Tournament berths (including five "Sweet 16" & three "Elite 8" Appearances) in the last 14 years, and have been ranked the #1 Division III team in New England during seven of the last eleven seasons.
+In 2021, Tufts finished with a Final AVCA national ranking of 10th in the country only to follow it up with another outstanding high ranking of 13th in 2022 out of 400+ teams overall.

-Thompson has coached 50+ players to All- NESCAC honors including 3 Players of the Year, 4 Rookies of the Year and a Defensive Player of the Year.
-On the regional level, she has coached 40+ players to All New England honors including 2 All New England Players of the Year and 2 All New England Rookies of the Year, 35+ AVCA All New England honorees as well as a 1st Team All American hitter and a 2nd Team All American setter.
-Most importantly, she has coached 55+ All-Academic players who successfully earned a 3.35+ GPA while competing in the incredibly demanding NESCAC.
+Thompson has coached 60+ players to All- NESCAC honors including 3 Players of the Year, 4 Rookies of the Year, and a Defensive Player of the Year.
+On the regional level, she has coached 50+ players to All-New England honors including 2 All New England Players of the Year and 2 All New England Rookies of the Year, 45+ AVCA All New England Regional honorees as well as two 1st Team All American hitters, a 2nd Team All American setter, and multiple honorable mention All Americans.
+Most importantly, she has coached 65+ All-Academic players who successfully earned a 3.5+ GPA while competing in the incredibly demanding NESCAC.

 Prior to arriving at Tufts, Coach Resa racked up14 years of incredible coaching and recruiting experience to our courts, most recently coming off 5 seasons as the Head Coach of the UMASS Lowell River Hawk women's volleyball program the fall of 2018.
 She was named head coach of the program on February 11, 2014.
 Provanzano was charged with helping the DIV II program transition to DIV I in the America East Conference and guided them to a program-best conference win total in the 2018 season.
 The team was one of five America East teams to win the AVCA Team All-Academic Award as the River Hawks registered a 3.43 team GPA in 2016 & 2017 academic year, which was the second-highest of any River Hawk female team over the two semesters.